wri/demographic-identifier/README.md

 #### Text cleaning

 Tweets often are not grammatically correct, have spelling errors, and have hashtags.
 The Python module `ekphrasis` is used to clean the Twitter text data, using a language model (FastText) trained on 1 billion tweets.
-This automatically corrects common spelling errors, like elongating words (ex: "wooooooow"), hashtag phrases (ex: "#savetheplanet" -> "save the planet"), and converts user mentions to "<user>".
+This automatically corrects common spelling errors, like elongating words (ex: "wooooooow"), hashtag phrases (ex: "#savetheplanet" -> "save the planet"), and converts user mentions to a single unique token.

 #### Semantics and topics